Detroit Film Critics Society

-The Detroit Film Critics Society is a film critic organization based in Detroit, Michigan, United States.
+The Detroit Film Critics Society (DFCS) is a film critic organization based in Detroit, Michigan, United States.
 It was founded in 2007, and comprises a group of over twenty film critics.
 To become a member, the critic must have reviewed at least twelve films a year in an established publication, with no more than two different critics per publication admitted.
 It presents annual awards at the end of the year, for the best films of the preceding year.